jundalisay/spblist/content/en/research/keynes/general-theory/chapter-03c.md

 A classical economy would natural tend towards the optimum employment of resources.
 But to assume* that it actually does so is to assume our difficulties away. <!--  in a Society which was functioning after the manner of the classical postulates.
 It may well be that the classical theory represents the way in which we should like our Economy to behave.  -->

-> *Superphysics Note: The Classical system is supposed to make the lawmakers check against unnatural ideas such as profit maximization and too-big-to-fail, since these interfere with the natural corrective mechanisms.
+{{< n n="The Classical system is supposed to make the lawmakers check against unnatural ideas such as profit maximization and too-big-to-fail, since these interfere with the natural corrective mechanisms.
 For some reason, this failed during the Marginal Revolution which was unchecked.
-This then led to the Depression. <br><br> So yes, it is the fault of Classical economics for not denouncing the Mmarginal Revolution and for not putting itself on a mathematical foundation.
+This then led to the Depression. <br><br> So yes, it is the fault of Classical economics for not denouncing the Mmarginal Revolution and for not putting itself on a mathematical foundation." >}}